 How to prepare a Clinical Evaluation Report for medical devices

-Approach the CER as a standalone document even though you will include it with your technical file or design dossier.
-A list of possible elements to include in your CER is as follows:
+A list of possible elements to include in the CER is as follows:

-- Concise physical and technical device description and intended application
+- Concise physical and technical device description and intended purpose

-- Outline of intended therapeutic or diagnostic claims
+- Outline of therapeutic or diagnostic claims with supporting data

 Required updates to your Clinical Evaluation Report